 We re-aggregated all data to match the breakpoints that appeared in the GAM analysis for key ages, as well as an ecosystem-based breakpoint at 145°W. We selected this breakpoint based on work by Waite and Mueter (2013) who used cluster analysis to delineate unique zones of chlorophyll-a variability, which has been shown to be influential in the sablefish recruitment process (Shotwell et al., 2014) but by definition such an effect is not detectable in our analysis that only examines fish larger and/or older than recruits.
 The North Pacific Fishery Management Council uses 145°W, which includes a cluster of several seamounts in the Gulf of Alaksa, to delineate a groundfish slope habitat conservation area (Siddon and Zador, 2018).
 We employed a stepwise exploration of whether estimates of L∞ were significantly different between detected regions using the method and generated from this ecosystem break using the entire, non-sub-sampled dataset.
 Asymptotic length was used to ease comparison between estimated values and those used in the current assessments.
-This involved first aggregating and estimating the VBGF for ten unique spatiotemporal strata for each sex, defined by the three spatial and one temporal breakpoints found among the key ages selected for analysis using the GAM in addition to the break at the aforementioned ecosystem feature.
+This involved first aggregating and estimating the VBGF for ten unique spatiotemporal strata for each sex, defined by the one temporal and three spatial breakpoints found among the key ages selected for analysis using the GAM in addition to the break at the aforementioned ecosystem feature.
 To account for length-based selectivity, which is implemented only for the British Columbia data, we applied a penalty to the likelihood function as follows: